- Vermont in Winter: Things to Do & Places to Visit (2024) ❄️ - November 28, 2023

 For a quick hike with a rewarding view of the lake, consider Mt.
 Philo.
 This hike is located in Charlotte, VT, a 30-minute drive south of Burlington.
 The trail up Mt.
 Philo is rated as easy-moderate, and is a 1.9 mi loop.

-Experience a night out in Downtown Burlington
+16. Experience a night out in Downtown Burlington

 Downtown Burlington has some pretty great nightlife.
-While this is no Miami, there are a number of fun bars and pubs that offer a low-key, Vermonty vibe.
+While this is no Miami, there are a number of fun bars and pubs that offer a low-key, Vermont vibe.
 We’re pretty sure you’ll find something you enjoy.

 The Gryphon is a classy joint and has delicious food on top of its solid cocktail options.
 During weeknights they often have drink specials.

 Want to grab some live music?
 Nectar’s always has something playing, or you can grab an Uber to Higher Ground in South Burlington, where most major musical acts play when they come to town.

-The Whiskey Room, attached to Irish pub Ri Ra is a nice surprise in Burlington.
+The Whiskey Room, attached to the Irish pub Ri Ra is a nice surprise in Burlington.
 This austere whiskey lounge feels like it fell right out of Britain.

 Vermont is all about the food.
-Cheese, chocolate, ice cream, maple…..
+Cheese, chocolate, ice cream, maple syrup…..
 You are going to want to try all of the local VT specialties while you’re here.